oliver-kriska/expert/pages/installation.md

   (lsp-elixir-server-command '("/my/home/projects/expert/apps/expert/burrito_out/expert_linux_amd64")))
 ```

-Restart emacs, and Lexical should start when you open a file with a
+Restart emacs, and Expert should start when you open a file with a
 `.ex` extension.